cpenarrieta/personal_finance_app/docs/DEPLOYMENT.md

 **OAuth redirect mismatch**
 - Verify OAuth redirect URIs match your Vercel URL exactly
 - Check both Google and GitHub OAuth app settings

-**"Webhook verification failed"**
-- Ensure `PLAID_WEBHOOK_SECRET` matches the secret from Plaid dashboard
-- Can be left empty for testing, but required for production

 ### Performance Issues